-Several features have contributed to the success of the CHRCDA Program:
+Several features fundamental to the success of the CHRCDA program include:

-- Focus on training junior investigators within 4 years of completing their pediatric subspecialty training who often have minimal prior basic science research experience
+- Focuses on junior investigators within 4 years of completing their pediatric subspecialty training

-- The requirement that awardees train in basic science and are encouraged to seek mentors in laboratories outside of their pediatric department
+- Requires awardees to train in basic science and encourages them to seek mentors in laboratories outside of their pediatric department

-- The pursuit by each scholar of a unique program based on past training experiences and future research and career goals
+- Provides each awardee with a unique program based on past training experiences and future research and career goals

-- The requirement that program mentors must have a notable past track record for successfully mentoring trainees
+- Includes program mentors with a notable past track record for successful mentoring

 The primary aim of the program is to identify and match the most talented junior faculty at each center with appropriate scientific mentors.
 These mentors provide the background, techniques, and tools needed to help the scholars build a foundation for becoming productive scientists and securing independent research funding.